 4. Strip for Parts

 The U.S. Air Force offers a great example of this process.
 They have two major logistics facilities: Davis-Monthan Air Force Base (AFB) and Tinker AFB.
 Davis-Monthan is the “sole aircraft boneyard for excess military and U.S. government aircraft and other aerospace vehicles such as ballistic missiles,” explains Wikipedia, because “Tucson’s dry climate and alkali soil make it an ideal location to store and preserve aircraft.”
 The “boneyard,” with more than 4,000 military aircraft on site, is the largest in the world in terms of planes.
-The planes on site are either stored permanently, stripped of parts or recycled, demilitarized for display purposes, or restored and returned to service.
+The planes on site are either stored permanently, stripped of parts, or recycled, demilitarized for display purposes, or restored and returned to service.

-Relatedly, Tinker AFB, the largest air logistics center in the Air Force Material Command, “provides depot maintenance, product support, services and supply chain management, and information support for 31 weapon systems, ten commands, 93 Air Force bases, and 46 foreign nations,” according to Wikipedia.
+Relatedly, Tinker AFB, the largest air logistics center in the Air Force Materiel Command, “provides depot maintenance, product support, services and supply chain management, and information support for 31 weapon systems, ten commands, 93 Air Force bases, and 46 foreign nations,” according to Wikipedia.
 The multiple maintenance groups on site oversee the maintenance, repair, and overhaul of engines and other equipment for the U.S. Air Force and the U.S. Navy.

 I first learned about salvaging parts from unusable equipment while on active duty in the U.S. Army.
-I knew that scrapped equipment like vehicles or air compressors was delivered to the scrap and salvage yard on base, but I never knew what happened after we made the delivery.
+I knew that scrapped equipment, like vehicles or air compressors, was delivered to the scrap and salvage yard on base, but I never knew what happened after we made the delivery.

 While preparing for a major inspection, we discovered that we needed a sizeable number of tools to complete each vehicle’s authorized tool set – but we didn’t have any money left in our small tools budget.
 Then, the lightbulb turned on in my head.
 I asked my platoon sergeant, “What happens to the tools from the vehicles that are turned into scrap and salvage?”
 He wasn’t sure, so we decided to visit the office.